Sivapriya27/Intruder-Escape-An-AI-Driven-Pursuit-Evasion-Game/README.md

 | **Runtime (ms)**    | 0.052                     | 0.112              |

 ➡️ **A\*** was ~**2.15× faster**, explored ~**4.4× fewer nodes**, while producing nearly identical path lengths.
-This makes it the clear choice for real-time pursuit–evasion gameplay.
+This makes it the clear choice for real-time pursuit-evasion gameplay.

 ---